GIS-S-mart/Benchmark-3_Stakeholder_integration_in_DfS_complex_systems/README.md

 ## Glossary

 To share a common undestanding of ambiguous concepts, contributors shall agree upon the following definitions:
-- Sustainability:
+- Sustainability: strong sustainability (Neumayer, 2007)
 - Socio-technical systems:
 -

 ## Requirements

 Specify the requirements that the candidate solutions are intended to meet:
-- The solution shall enable to...
-- The solution shall enable to...
+- The solution shall enable stakeholders to improve their understanding of sustainability.
-- The solution shall enable to...
+- The solution shall enable stakeholders to improve their ability to transform their organizations.

 ## Measures of Performance
 - KPI X = définition